mr-propre/in_out_board_api/README.md

 # in_out_board_api
+/!\ DISCLAIMER /!\ This API WILL be subject to changes once the API client development has started.

-Restful API for the in out board project.
+RESTful/CRUD API prototype for the in out board project using FastAPI Python framework.

 ## Requirements
 - Python3.6+